Supersymmetric hybrid inflation with non-minimal coupling to gravity: The model's predictions

-where $\phi_c$ is the critical value of $\phi$ below which $S=0$ becomes unstable due to tachyonic instability ($m_S^2<0$).
-This critical value of $\phi$ for the potential (\ref{eq21}) is $\phi_c = |v|$ (refer to equation (\ref{eq23})).
-The numerical calculations using the equation (\ref{eq43a}) give that the lower and upper limits of $r$ from the BICEP2 experiment correspond to $\approx 104$ and $\approx 88$ e-foldings with $\phi = 8.61$ and $\phi = 11.51$ respectively.
-Similarly, the upper bounds of $r$ from the BICEP2/Keck and the Planck experiments correspond to $\approx 101$ and $\approx 104$ e-foldings with $\phi = 5.91$ and $\phi = 7.31$ respectively (see the Fig.\ref{fig3a}).
-It is clear that apart from the upper limit of the BICEP2 experiment, all other bounds on $r$ give approximately the same value of number of e-foldings.
-Hence, it is difficult to infer something from the prediction of number of e-foldings by the model using this analysis.
-However, it is certain that the model could predict a sufficient number of e-foldings ($> 60$) for upper bounds of $r$ set by the BICEP2/Keck and the Planck experiments.
-The number of e-foldings $N\ge 60$ is required for any model of inflation to be valid \cite{Bassett}.
-The specific inference of our model's prediction in terms of the number of e-foldings is discussed in the section \ref{secef} below.
+The numerical calculations using the equation (\ref{eq45}) give that the upper bounds of $r$ from the BICEP2/Keck and the Planck experiments correspond to $\approx 78$ and $\approx 125$ e-foldings with $\phi = 38.5$ and $\phi = 35.7$ respectively (see the Fig.\ref{fig6}).
+It is clear that the smaller value of $\xi$ or $r$ gives smaller value of number of e-foldings for all values of $\phi$.
+Yet, it is difficult to infer something from the prediction of number of e-foldings by the potential using this analysis.
+However, it is certain that the model could predict a sufficient number of e-foldings ($> 50-60$) for upper bounds of $r$ set by the BICEP2/Keck and the Planck experiments.
+The number of e-foldings $ N\ge 50-60$ is required for any model of inflation to be valid \cite{Bassett}.
+Our model's prediction in terms of the number of e-foldings is discussed in the subsection \ref{secef} below.